Raspberry Vinegar Pork Chops Recipe

 - 2 tomatoes, seeded and chopped

-- 1 teaspoon rubbed sage or dried thyme or dried tarragon
+- 1 teaspoon dried sage or thyme, tarragon or basil

 - 1 tablespoon fresh or dried parsley